Dress and coat shapes – 1950s

 The top bodice is cut out complete with the sleeves (all in one piece) then the shaped lower part is added.
 It is shown with an option to make up in two contrasting colours.
 1 Meter 80 of fabric is economical and makes a smart day dress.

-Slim fit green coat with a warm versatile turn up collar looks a million dollars about Paris
+This Fashion Shape was a slim fitting green coat with a warm versatile turn up collar looks a million dollars about Paris

 Conclusion: Red seems to be the dominant colour for the early l950’s with this Paris collection.
 Most probably to brighten up the difficult times that still lingered from the previous decade.
 Dark green is the second choice for dresses and coats.
 Slim fitting straight dresses and large baggy coats were also main themes,.